jbtiglao/e-peddler/README.md

   The following applications and resources were consulted and/or utilized in the development of this application:

   * UCI Boot Camp study materials, videos, and other resources on Object-Relational Mapping (ORM) and MySQL.
+  * Jeff Howell and Mike Scharf for the homework walk-through videos. *Thanks for putting them together and sharing them in the meeting room.
+Thank you!*
+  * The grader for my last assignment. *Thank you for reviewing my work.
+I appreciate the comments and the encouragement!*
   * [MySQL](https://dev.mysql.com/doc/)
   * [Sequelize](https://sequelize.org/docs/v6/category/core-concepts/)
   * [MySQL Workbench](https://www.mysql.com/products/workbench/)